mattstyles/raid/packages/navigator/readme.md

 Browser history is the primary target for `Navigator` but any implementation (such as `history.createMemoryHistory`) that matches the specification set out by [history](https://www.npmjs.com/package/history) should work fine.

 Note that the default actions exposed by `Navigator` expect to hook in to browser history, if you supply a different history implementation then you’ll also want to create actions based on that history to hook everything up.
 See the `navigatorMemory` example for clarity.

+### storage

+By default Navigator will not attempt to store nor retrieve any state.

+Passing in something like `window.sessionStorage` via the `storage` prop will change this behaviour, whereby Navigator will attempt to bootstrap the state from storage and persist state changes to storage.

+The primary intended target is `sessionStorage` (which will give you pretty consistent results if using `createBrowserHistory`) but any object that implements `getItem` and `setItem` synchronously will work.

 ### root